yl2811-cmd/Showheel/wwwroot/story-engl.md

 A landscape description in one sentence.
 No Anna parse needed.
 The reader's blue counter beeped again.
 Echoing: Childhood 1.4 → Ep25 → Ep27 → ​​Ep41 (Blue Eyes) → Here → Ep62 (Payoff)
 Atop their heads, bands of purple and rose-colored nebula light.
 Beneath their feet, blue-green frictional fluorescence.
 Between the two bands of cool light above and below, the airship lights and campfire are the only warm colors.
 The wind-milled crystalline surfaces emit a continuous, extremely low-frequency hum—"Whispering Flats" is a literal description.
 **★ Kassia's Night (Anna's Visible Part):** Night.
 Camp.
 Anna wakes up at some moment—by the wind or the cold.
 She goes outside.
-The Razor cockpit lights are still on.
-Kassia is inside—Anna can see her silhouette, but not her expression.
-Nebula-like bands of light overhead, the blue-green frictional fluorescence of the Whispering Flats beneath her feet—between the two cool lights above and below, the warm-colored lights of the Razor cockpit are the only artificial light.
+An oil lamp is still lit next to Razor.
+Kassia leans against the skeleton of the skiff—Anna can see the outline, but not the expression.
+Nebula-like light bands overhead, blue-green frictional fluorescence of the Whispering Flats beneath her feet—between the two cold lights above and below, the oil lamp next to Razor is the only artificial warm light.
 Anna didn't go over.
 She went back to sleep.
 Kassia woke up earlier than usual the next day.
 There was more tea residue at the bottom of the teapot than usual—she had drunk more than one pot.
 She spoke at a normal pace.
 She said nothing.
 Writing guide (without prose): Kassia's interior is—Whispering Flats are beautiful.
 She doesn't deny beauty.
 What she denies is the meaning of beauty.
 The universe doesn't need witnesses to create miracles, so the existence of witnesses is irrelevant.
 But she didn't leave.
 She watched for a long time.
 People who truly don't care about anything go to sleep.
 Kassia couldn't sleep.